Roberto Rosati A pair of pictures - flowers made on beech plywood from 1931.

 Description

 Roberto Rosati Pair from 1931.
-Flower paintings executed on beech plywood with very material oil paint, with small color droplets according to the attached photographs.
+Flower paintings executed on birch plywood with very material oil paint, featuring small color droplets according to the attached photographs.
 In good condition, this pair of still lifes from the 1930s is presented in two contemporary frames with ebonized profiles.

 Both plaques are signed and dated by the Roman painter in the lower right corner.